Gail Trimble: Early life and education

-Trimble was one of the contributors to the 4th edition of the Oxford Classical Dictionary which was published in 2012.
-She is working on a commentary on Catullus' longest poem with newly edited text, to appear in the Cambridge University Press series Cambridge Classical Texts and Commentaries.
-Trimble is also editing a volume on metalepsis in classical texts, after a successful international conference in September 2015.
-In January 2020, she appeared on the BBC Radio series In Our Time when the programme was on Catullus, and again in April 2021 on Ovid.

 Television and radio

 While a postgraduate student of Latin literature at Corpus Christi College, Oxford, in 2009, she gained media attention by her performance on the BBC television quiz programme University Challenge.
 Trimble captained the Corpus Christi team from the second round onwards, and scored a high proportion of the team's points.
 In the rounds before reaching the final, Trimble had provided two-thirds of her team's total points: 825 out of 1,235.
+She was dubbed the "human Google" by media outlets.
 Corpus won with 275 points, beating Manchester's score of 190 points.
 However, the team was disqualified after an investigation revealed that her teammate, Sam Kay, had finished studying at Corpus Christi while the series was being recorded.
 The winner's trophy was awarded to the runners-up, Manchester University.
+Trimble attracted media attention, including misogynistic attacks in social media.

 Trimble appeared in Series 13 of the BBC Quiz show Only Connect in 2017, as the captain of the "Meeples" team, accompanied by husband Tom West, and brother Hugh.
 The team returned in 2018 for a "Family Special" episode.

-On 9 January 2020 she was a panellist on BBC Radio 4's In Our Time for the edition on Catullus.
+On 9 January 2020 she was a panellist on BBC Radio 4's In Our Time for the edition on Catullus, and again on 29 April 2021 for the edition on Ovid.
 In 2022, she was a contestant in Brain of Britain.